 In addition to its value as a research and teaching resource, our herbarium also keeps an interesting episode of the history of the college and the American botany: the Tulen collection.
 Nels Peter Tulen (1865-1928) was a Swede immigrant that graduated from Augustana College in 1895.
 During the summer of 1893, he joined Per Axel Rydberg (who would later become the first curator of the NYBG) and became his field assistant during an expedition to the Sandhills region in Nebraska.
 Tulen was a very diligent student who had received a good botanical training.
 During the expedition, he collected his own set of specimens, pressed and labelled them meticulously, and brought them back to Rock Island.
 Up to 67 specimens of the Tulen collection were distributed to 11 herbaria all over the country, but several hundreds are still on campus where they remained during more than 120 years, often in an exquisite preservation state.

-Thanks to a grant from the Faculty Research Committee of Augustana College, I am leading a project that will consolidate and database our herbarium and will make it accessible for the college community and beyond.
-The long term goal is to have a fully functional collection integrated in Index Herbariorum and the Consortium of Midwest Herbaria with a databased and imaged collection.
+Thanks to a grant from the Faculty Research Committee of Augustana College our herbarium has begun its journey to being fully digital.
+Amanda Esparza (funded by the NSF program LSAMP-IINSPIRE) has been coordinating the arrangement of our angiosperm collection according to the APG-IV classification and is leading the digitization process.
+The long term goal is to have a fully functional collection fully imaged and integrated in Index Herbariorum and the Consortium of Midwest Herbaria.
 It will be used by faculty and students as a research resource and will host a training program for students interested in natural history collections as a part of their professional development.

 The goals for the first year are: